XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 Dialog box prompting the user to enter expanded text for an abbreviation.

-The use of "Full Text" for abbreviations and acronyms can better convey the meaning of content to users of assistive technologies.
-But overuse of "Full Text" can become annoying.
-Following best practices, XStandard therefore prompts for "Full Text" only if there is no "Full Text" entered elsewhere for a given abbreviation.
+The use of "Full Text" for abbreviations and acronyms can better convey the meaning of content to users of assistive technologies, but overuse of "Full Text" can become annoying.
+As a best practice, XStandard therefore prompts for "Full Text" only if the "Full Text" for an abbreviation has not been entered elsewhere.

-The Screen Reader Preview feature which is activated by pressing the Screen Reader Preview button on the toolbar displays content in the linear manner in which screen readers process content.
-It causes authors to consider accessibility when contributing content and encourages them to correct commonly made mistakes that might hinder accessibility.
+The Screen Reader Preview feature, which is activated by pressing the Screen Reader Preview button on the toolbar, displays content in the linear manner common to screen readers.
+This feature helps authors consider accessibility when contributing content and encourages them to correct commonly made mistakes that can hinder accessibility.

-When authors manage content through XStandard's WYSIWYG interface, the editor automatically makes it impossible to commit errors in coding that hamper accessibility (such as using deprecated tags for example), or to make errors of omission (such as forgetting to supply a table Summary).
+As authors manage content through XStandard's WYSIWYG interface, the editor automatically makes it impossible to commit errors in coding that hamper accessibility (such as using deprecated tags), or to make errors of omission (such as forgetting to supply a table Summary).
 However, if content is entered through "View Source", XStandard catches accessibility errors through the Screen Reader Preview.

 Sample error reports include: